Create a virtual environment (optional)

 argument can be specified multiple times for multiple alerts.

-For more details on each argument, see the help command and the VSS
+For more details on each argument, refer to the help command and the VSS

 API reference.
 Detailed VSS API documentation is available at http://<VSS_API_ENDPOINT>/docs